Reed-CompBio/spras/docs/tutorial/beginner.rst

 3. Reusing prepared inputs with additional parameter combinations

-For each new parameter combination and its corresponding cached prepared inputs, SPRAS executes PathLinker by launching multiple Docker contatiners (once for each parameter configuration).
+For each new parameter combination and its corresponding cached prepared inputs, SPRAS executes PathLinker by launching multiple Docker contatiners (one for each parameter configuration).

 PathLinker then runs and produces a ``raw-pathway.txt`` file specific to each parameter and places it in its corresponding folder.